jeffreylanters/unity-tweens/README.md

 An extremely light weight, flexible and extendable tweening engine made for script-based animations in Unity.

 When using this Unity Package, make sure to **Star** this repository.
-When using any of the packages please make sure to give credits to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **These packages are not allowed to be sold anywhere!**
+When using any of the packages please make sure to give credits to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to distribute, sublicense, and/or sell copies of the Software!**

 **&Lt;**
 [**Installation**](#installation) &middot;